Bobby Broom: Career

 In 2009 he recorded Bobby Broom Plays for Monk with its cover shot of the red wagon Monk used for the album Monk's Music.

 Broom's first release of exclusively original compositions was Upper West Side Story (2012).
 The album reached No. 1. on the College Music Journal jazz chart and was in the Jazz Week and Down Beat Top Albums of 2012.

 As an educator, Broom began his work in 1982 for Jackie McLean, Director of African American Music at Studies for the Hartt School of Music at the University of Hartford.
 Over the years Broom has also been a lecturer at the American Conservatory of Music (1986–1990), Chicago Musical College — Roosevelt University (1990–1994), The Thelonious Monk Institute of Jazz (1987), DePaul University (2002–2008) and North Park University.
-He teaches Chicago high school students for the Ravinia Festival Organization's community outreach Jazz Scholar Program.
+Since 2000, he has also mentored and taught Chicago high school students for the Ravinia Festival Organization's community outreach Jazz Scholar Program.
 In 2005 he attended Northwestern University for his master's degree in jazz pedagogy.
+Broom became a tenured, associate professor in 2022.
+Broom also engages in local and national jazz competitions as a judge and guest instructor, namely the Evanston Jazz Festival where he was the keynote speaker at its 2023 event.

-Keyed Up was released in 2022 and picked up admiring reviews in the specialist jazz press.
+His fourteenth recording as a leader, Keyed Up, was released in 2022 and picked up admiring reviews in the specialist jazz press.

+In May of 2024, he released Jamalot (Live) on the Steele record label with his organ trio, The Bobby Broom Organi-Sation.